iot-dsa-v2/dslink-java-v2-mailer/README.md

 # dslink-java-v2-mailer

-* Version: 0.0.0.0
+* Version: 1.0.0.0
 * Java - version 1.6 and up.
 * [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 ## Overview

 Link for sending e-mail alarms and notifications.
+Connect a Gmail or other SMTP server account, and use the "Send Mail" action to send alerts and notifications.

 If you are not familiar with DSA, an overview can be found at [here](http://iot-dsa.org/get-started/how-dsa-works).